Skip to main content

 One small study compared two breathing modes of a digital nebuliser in 20 children aged 5 to 16 years (the nebuliser delivered an antibiotic as an inhaled mist).
 One mode encouraged children to take longer, deeper breaths via an adapted mouthpiece; the other mode consisted of the usual breathing pattern.
 The study lasted for 10 weeks.

 The larger study involved 608 people aged 16 years and older.
 It compared a data-tracking nebuliser paired with a web-based platform called CFHealthHub to the same nebuliser used without the web-based platform.
-CFHealthHub gave participants access to their adherence data and individual support from study investigators, who collected data for 12 months.
+CFHealthHub gave participants access to their adherence data and individual support from study authors, who collected data for 12 months.

 Key results